-Eurosport to show all 14 races live across 54 markets for 2017/18 season in new three-year deal
+Eurosport to show all 14 races live across 54 markets for the 2017/18 season in a new three-year deal

-From this coming season, Eurosport will hold exclusive and sub-licensing rights across Europe at the exception of the UK, Italy and Spain.
-Eurosport will sub-licence a number of rights to free-to-air broadcasters, which will complement its own coverage in selected markets – including France, Germany, Italy and Switzerland.
+From this coming season, Eurosport will hold exclusive and sub-licensing rights across Europe.
+That’s with the exception of the UK, Italy, and Spain.
+Eurosport will sub-license a number of rights to free-to-air broadcasters.
+It will complement its own coverage in selected markets.
+Including France, Germany, Italy, and Switzerland.

-Eurosport broadcast the fully-electric FIA Formula E Championship for the first time in Germany, Poland and the Nordics region in 2015 – with the Netherlands added to the list of countries that showed the series last year.
+Moreover, Eurosport is set to broadcast the fully-electric FIA Formula E Championship for the first time.
+That’s in countries such as Germany, Poland, and the Nordics region in 2015.
+In addition, with the Netherlands added to the list of countries that showed the series last year.

 Alejandro Agag, Founder & CEO of Formula E, said: “It’s fantastic news to extend our existing partnership with Eurosport and Discovery – as well as expand our broadcast and digital outreach across Europe, which is such a crucial market to the growing popularity of Formula E and increased demand for electric vehicle uptake.
-As the home of the Olympics in Europe – Eurosport and Discovery is perfectly placed to tell the unique story of the electric street racing series and its leading protagonists – the inspiring city-centre locations, renowned teams and manufacturers, along with the faces behind the wheel fighting to be crowned champion.”
+Eurosport and Discovery is telling the unique story of the electric street racing series and its leading protagonists.
+The inspiring city-center locations, renowned teams, and manufacturers, along with the faces behind the wheel fighting to be crowned champion.”